Prathith21/Spring-and-Spring-Boot/README.md

 By using this IOC Container, this is the priciple that is followed to store objects the entire managememt of objects is done by Spring that is stored in IOC Container.<br/>
 ## Dependency Injection
 Dependency Injection is the one that takes objects that are stores in IOC Container and gives it to the one that requires it.

+##Spring Boot Configuration
+In Spring Boot if you need to change port you can do it by changing the port no in application properties as server.port = port no ( for ex: 8081)